dpshelio/dpshelio.github.io/_posts/2022/03/01/2022-03-01-a-functional-month.md

 things I was learning as I was going][ex-learnt].
 During this set of exercises I've learnt to use the `info` command in emacs (`C-h i`), and how to search in the [elisp manual].
-Interestingly, I've only read so far the firs four sections, up to [lists], and it feels as I have super powers now.
+Interestingly, I've only read so far the firs four sections, up to lists, and it feels as I have super powers now.
 I can't even imagine what I'll be able to do when I read the other 37 other sections!

 I've also starting to understand how to read the error messages and it has also helped me to debug problems that have appeared on emacs modules during this time.

-In summary, [Jens's lecture][lips-intro] helped a lot to get me started, [exercism] has been a great companion to get me "motivated" and to learn how others have solved the same problem (I still need to investigate the mentoring program they offer), and though the problems I've solved are labelled as easy,
+In summary, [Jens's lecture][lisp-intro] helped a lot to get me started, [exercism] has been a great companion to get me "motivated" and to learn how others have solved the same problem (I still need to investigate the mentoring program they offer), and though the problems I've solved are labelled as easy,